in2workspace/in2-guides/desmos-tech-doc/desmos-technical-document.md

 > This is not happening within the current pub-sub mechanism through the blockchain because we implement a hashlink to
 > ensure the integrity of the entity.

-The local Blockchain Connector processes the response, that means, before publishing any entity, it checks if the entity exists in the local Context Broker.

-It sends a POST request to upsert the missing and outdated entities in the Context Broker.
+The local node verifies the entities integrity using the hash, if all are correct it sends a POST request to upsert the missing and outdated entities in the Context Broker.

 If one or more entities are created it receives a 201 Created response.